 It’s a lot to pull together!
 But landlords need to know that you’ll be able to pay your rent every month.
 Generally speaking, the more proof you can show of your stable income or assets, the higher chance you’ll have of getting the apartment.

 When researching how to apply for an apartment in NYC, you’ll probably come across the “40 times the rent” rule.
 Landlords like to see that renters are making an annual income of 40 times the monthly rent.
 If you’re a new employee and haven’t worked previously, though, don’t panic.
-Steven Irizarry of Compass says you can forgo the paystubs as long as you can prove you are working with a letter of employment from your company.
+Steven Irizarry, a licensed real estate salesperson at SERHANT and StreetEasy Expert, says you can forgo the paystubs as long as you can prove you are working with a letter of employment from your company.
 You may also need a guarantor to secure the apartment.

 What NYC Renters Need To Know About Broker Fees

 It would be best if you also had the first month’s rent and security deposit ready and available once you’ve applied for a unit.
-“Depending on the landlord, if you don’t produce the required funds in time, you could lose the apartment,” Matsui says.
+Not being able to pay the required fees and deposits in a timely manner could cause you to lose the apartment.

 2 |